About this episode

 Sensitive content warning

-in the context of things professional psychologists are likely to have discussions with clients about.
-However, these topics are not the main focus of the episode and lived experiences are not discussed.
+This episode talks about cyber dating abuse.
+The discussion remains broad and at the level of variables that can predict the likelihood someone might be abusive towards their partner.
 Please take care while listening and if you are feeling discomfort and think you would benefit from some support, please reach out to your GP or contact a service like Lifeline

 Cite this episode

-The transcript for this episode was developed by Eugenie Dale.
+The transcript for this episode is under development.